-When to Go: Any time is fine, but traditionally the best results have been documented after 9 p.m.
+When to Go: Any time is sufficient, but traditionally the best results have been documented after 9 p.m.
 This is a tourist town!!
 Midweek any time of year is best.
 Summer can get very hot.
 We like Halloween time the best for this location.

 Cameras: A basic DSLR Can be used for night photography, but it cannot see in the absolute darkness.
 You must bring a light source of some kind for focusing and lighting.